m-kupiec/compendium-javascript/README.md

 // weakSet.add("b"); // TypeError: Invalid value used in weak set
 ```

-A value is removed from the WeakMap and memmory when there's no reference to it
+A value is removed from the WeakMap and memory when there's no reference to it

-Doesn't support `size` nor iteration nor `keys`/`values`/`entries` methods - it's not possible to list all its values
+Doesn't support `size` nor iteration or `keys`/`values`/`entries` methods - it's not possible to list all its values

 Supports only `add`/`delete`/`has` methods